-Lab is located in the Yale University Department of Psychiatry, and we are also affiliated with the VA National Center for PTSD, Clinical Neurosciences Division
+Lab is located in the Yale University Department of Psychiatry.

 Neuromodulatory encoding of threat